My Dearest Child,

 Please understand that elderly people are a bit too sensitive.

 I am sorry dear.
 Your dad and I are getting old.
 Age is creeping on us and our hands shake.
-So, I beg you not to yell at us in case we drop the plate, spill coffee, tea or soup on the sofa, table or floor.
+So, I beg you not to yell at us if we drop the plate, spill coffee, tea or soup on the sofa, table or floor.

 Since your father’s hearing is getting worse day by day, he can’t hear what you are saying.
 So, please don’t hurt his feelings by calling him “Deaf! ….”; instead please repeat patiently what you said or write it down.